-- 5.4.3 The Tribal Gaming Commission shall provide a written report as to findings and conclusions of the foregoing background investigation for each primary management official and key employee, together with a copy of the determination on eligibility for licensing.
-The investigative report shall include the following: - 5.4.3.1 Steps taken in conducting a background investigation; - 5.4.3.2 Results obtained; - 5.4.3.3 Conclusions reached; and - 5.4.3.4 The bases for those conclusions. - 5.4.4 The Tribal Gaming Commission shall transmit the Applicant's application, file and eligibility determination report to the NIGC and the State Gaming Agency. - 5.4.5 The Tribal Gaming Commission shall maintain the applicant's file, including applications, background investigation reports, and eligibility determination reports, for inspection by the NIGC for no less than three (3) years from the date of termination of employment. - 5.4.6 The Tribal Gaming Commission, when it does not license an Applicant, shall notify the NIGC and forward copies of the Tribal Gaming Commission's eligibility determination report and the investigative report (if any). - 5.4.7 No license shall be issued to a key employee or a primary management official until the happening of the first of these events: - (A) receipt of notification that the NIGC has no objection to the issuance of a license; or
+5.4.3 The Tribal Gaming Commission shall provide a written report as to findings and conclusions of the foregoing background investigation for each primary management official and key employee, together with a copy of the determination on eligibility for licensing.
+The investigative report shall include, but not be limited to, the following:

+5.4.3.1 Steps taken in conducting a background investigation;

+5.4.3.2 Results obtained;

+5.4.3.3 Conclusions reached; and

+5.4.3.4 The bases for those conclusions.

+- 5.4.4 The Tribal Gaming Commission shall transmit the Applicant's application, file and eligibility determination report to the NIGC and the State Gaming Agency. - 5.4.5 The Tribal Gaming Commission shall maintain the applicant's file, including applications, background investigation reports, and eligibility determination reports, for inspection by the NIGC for no less than five (5) years from the date of termination of employment. - 5.4.6 The Tribal Gaming Commission, when it does not license an Applicant, shall notify the NIGC and forward copies of the Tribal Gaming Commission's eligibility determination report and the investigative report (if any). - 5.4.7 No license shall be issued to a key employee or a primary management official until the occurrence of either of these events: - (A) receipt of notification that the NIGC has no objection to the issuance of a license; or - (B) the expiration of the thirty (30) day period for NIGC review under 25 CFR § 558.3(c).

-- (B) the expiration of the thirty (30) day period for NIGC review under 25 CFR § 558.3(c). - 5.4.8 If, within the thirty (30) day period provided for NIGC review under 25 CFR § 558.3(c), NIGC provides the Commission or Chairperson with a statement itemizing objections to the issuance of the license, the Commission or Chairperson shall reconsider the application, taking into account the objections itemized by NIGC.
-The Commission or Chairperson shall then make a recommendation on whether to issue a license in light of the NIGC objection(s) and refer the recommendation to the Commission or General Council for consideration.
-The Commission or General Council shall make the final decision whether to issue a license to the applicant. - 5.4.9 Upon any final decision not to license an applicant, the Commission or Chairperson shall notify the NIGC of that decision. - 5.5 License Application Submission to NIGC.
-The Tribal Gaming Commission may contract with any entity, with approval from the General Council, and authorize such entity to receive and process fingerprint cards for background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records maintained by the Federal Bureau of Investigation.
-The Tribal Gaming Commission, if it chooses not to contract with any other entity, may designate the NIGC as its authorized entity for receiving and processing fingerprint cards for background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records information maintained by the Federal Bureau of Investigation. - 5.5.1 Notification and MOU with NIGC.
-If the Tribal Gaming Commission chooses to utilize the NIGC pursuant to Section 5.5 above, The Tribal Gaming Commission, with consent of the General Council, shall notify the NIGC of the forwarding of Tribal Gaming License applications to NIGC.
+- 5.4.8 If, within the thirty (30) day period provided for NIGC review under 25 CFR § 558.3(c), NIGC provides the Commission with a statement itemizing objections to the issuance of the license, the Commission shall reconsider the application, taking into account the objections itemized by NIGC.
+The Commission shall then determine whether to issue a license in light of the NIGC objection(s) and the Commission's determination shall be final. - 5.4.9 Upon any final decision not to license an applicant, the Commission shall notify the NIGC of that decision. - 5.5 License Application Submission to NIGC.
+The Tribal Gaming Commission may contract with any entity, with approval from the Executive Council, and authorize such entity to receive and process fingerprint cards for background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records maintained by the Federal Bureau of Investigation.
+The Tribal Gaming Commission, if it chooses not to contract with any other entity, may designate the NIGC as its authorized entity for receiving and processing fingerprint cards for background investigation purposes, so long as such background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records information shall, at a minimum, include a check of criminal history records information maintained by the Federal Bureau of Investigation. - 5.5.1 Notification and MOU with NIGC.
+If the Tribal Gaming Commission chooses to utilize the NIGC pursuant to Section 5.5 above, The Tribal Gaming Commission, with consent of the Executive Council, shall notify the NIGC of the forwarding of Tribal Gaming License applications to NIGC.
 Before obtaining and processing fingerprint cards for background investigation purposes, the Tribal Gaming Commission shall enter into a Memorandum of Understanding (MOU) with the NIGC providing, that any and all results obtained from the fingerprint cards for background investigation purposes shall be viewed by Tribal government officials only.